OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     </WebApplicationInfo>
     ```

-1. Replace the placeholder "$application_GUID here$" *in both places* in the markup with the Application ID that you copied when you registered your add-in.
+1. Replace the placeholder "$middle_tier_application_GUID here$" *in both places* in the markup with the Application ID that you copied when you created the **Office-Add-in-NodeJS-SSO-middle-tier** app registration.
 The "$" symbols are not part of the ID, so do not include them.
 This is the same ID you used in for the CLIENT_ID and Audience in the .ENV file.

    > [!NOTE]
    > The **Resource** value is the **Application ID URI** you set when you registered the add-in.
 The **Scopes** section is used only to generate a consent dialog box if the add-in is sold through AppSource.

+1. Open the `\public\javascripts\fallbackAuthDialog.js` file.
+Replace the placeholder $fallback_application_GUID here$ with the **Application (client) ID** that you saved from the **Office-Add-in-NodeJS-Fallback** you created previously.

 ## Code the client-side